 Clients absolutely love walking into well-presented and appealing shops.
 By the same token, staff are happier, more productive and content when working in an environment that is conducive to the same.

 The property market being what it is, it is often not feasible for businesses to purchase retail premises.
 As a result, businesses have no option but to enter into long and often complex retail leases.
 It is important to mention at the outset that retail leases are of a special category.
-They apply to listed businesses, which include most service providers, eateries, shops, stores, supermarkets or outlets positioned within shopping centers.
+They apply to listed businesses, which include most service providers, eateries, shops, stores, supermarkets or outlets positioned within shopping centres.
 Whether or not your lease falls within the legal definition of a retail shop lease will depend upon your particular circumstances.

 Rights of a lessee tenant when negotiating a retail lease